pierceforte/cs307_final_platformer_game/doc/plan/DESIGN_PLAN.md

 MAIN MENU -->CUSTOMIZABLE MENU →CHOOSE LEVEL PHASE -->BANK PHASE: Player gets six or seven objects they can put in the level→ BLUE PRINT PHASE : Player can build their level→PLAYABLE PHASE: Player plays their level→
 REPLAY PHASE: (If they die) you can see a replay

+# Design Details
+Here are necessary classes/features/hierarchies in each module that were not mentioned in the previous section:

+### Engine Module
+The engine package holds the bulk of the game's data and communicates with the other two packages.
+It contains the following modules:

+- Game Objects:
+    - There will be a hierarchy for different types of platforms that are created.
+Each platform will interact differently with the user
+    - There will also be a hierarchy for different types of bricks and traps
+- Interactable game object
+    - Objects that the user can place will all implement the GameObject interface which includes necessary methods like get and set methods for an object's coordinates
+- Interaction
+    - We will classify interactions into different categories by grouping pairs of objects that feature the same result in the same category.
+This allows for less code duplication and allows us to lookup interactions between any pair of objects from a separate file or enum class
+- Level directory
+    - This module will contain a linkedlist which is formed by the sequence of game levels and transition scenes that the game takes
+    - This will contain level classes that contain game objects, interactable game objects, opponents, and other objects needed to initialize a level
+- Opponent
+    - this module will be similar to the Game object module, but the object here will also have some level of intelligence (i.e. an enemy might come and attack the user)
+- Settings
+    - This module contains the settings the user might set while playing the game

+### Player Module
+- I/O Module
+    - This module will accept user input
+    - Will also process the output from the Engine Module caused by the given user input
+    - it won't check for valid user input
+    - Holds the buttons on the frontend such as a pause button, play button, reset button, etc. These are sources that collect user input as well
+- Save Progress Module
+    - Saves the current state of the level
+- Play Module
+    - Communicates with the level directory to load the current viewer

+###Data Module
+This package handles the data for the project; logically it is divided into the following two packages
+- Input Module: this module accepts saved game files and stores it either locally or externally
+- Output Module: this module loads the current saved game file from storage and passes it to the Save Progress Module in the Player Module

 # Example games
 The complexity to this game comes from its customization.
 From the get-go, the user must choose between two clans, each of which have their own advantages and disadvantages.
 A snake wizard cannot go near a snake charmer; a snail wizard can be killed by salt, but a snail wizard ignores a snake charmer and a snake wizard ignores salt.
 Each playable character has special abilities, and all can use potions as they acquire them.
 The player also builds their own levels, and the game must have a developed enough data management program to save and access these levels again later, in addition to a robust inventory system.
 Thus, the Player package must be significantly advanced to accommodate for these vulnerabilities, which change as the user changes characters, gets money, builds levels, etc.

 Equally, the objective of the game is not only to build a level the player can navigate, but to build a level the artificial enemy snizards cannot navigate.

 ##Playable Characters:
 ###Snake Lineup: